GIQ: Benchmarking 3D Geometric Reasoning of Vision Foundation Models with Simulated and Real Polyhedra: Experiments

-\textbf{OpenLRM}\cite{openlrm}, based on the Large Reconstruction Model (LRM)\cite{hong2023lrm}, uses a transformer-based architecture to directly predict a neural radiance field from single images, trained end-to-end with image reconstruction losses.
-OpenLRM was trained on Objaverse~\cite{deitke2023objaverse}, a collection of approximately 800K diverse 3D assets, and MVImgNet, consisting of around 6.5 million frames from 219,188 videos across 238 object classes.
+We first evaluated three recent state-of-the-art monocular 3D reconstruction methods: \textbf{Shap-E}~\citep{jun2023shap}, \textbf{Stable Fast 3D}~\citep{boss2025sf3d}, and \textbf{OpenLRM}~\citep{openlrm}.
+Shap-E is a diffusion-based model trained on millions of 3D assets.
+It encodes shapes with a Transformer and generates textured meshes via implicit neural representations.
+Stable Fast 3D is built on TripoSR~\citep{tochilkin2024triposr}, encodes images with DINOv2~\citep{oquab2023dinov2} and outputs triplane-based representations.
+It is trained on a curated subset of Objaverse~\citep{deitke2023objaversee}.
+OpenLRM, based on LRM~\citep{honglrm}, predicts neural radiance fields from single images using a transformer, and is trained end-to-end on Objaverse and MVImgNet~\citep{yu2023mvimgnet}. \reb{We evaluated these pre-trained models zero-shot, using \dataset{} as an out-of-distribution test set.}

 The experimental task involves reconstructing the complete 3D geometry of polyhedral shapes from a single image.
-We selected representative examples across three distinct categories—cube (Platonic solid), great dodecahedron (Kepler-Poinsot solid), and small cubicuboctahedron (uniform nonconvex solid)—evaluating each on both synthetic renderings and real-world (wild) photographs.
-To provide a fair comparison and align with training conditions, wild images were preprocessed via center cropping and background removal.

-Results from this evaluation are presented in Table \ref{tab:m3dr-threeviews}.
-Despite extensive training on millions of diverse shapes (Shap-E) or inclusion of similar solids in the training dataset (OpenLRM), all three models exhibited significant reconstruction failures for most tested cases, particularly on wild images and shapes beyond the simplest forms.
+We selected representative examples across three categories: cube (Platonic solid), great dodecahedron (Kepler-Poinsot solid), and small cubicuboctahedron (uniform nonconvex solid).
+To provide a fair comparison, we preprocessed wild images via center cropping and background removal.
+Table ~\ref{tab:m3dr-threeviews} presents results of this evaluation.
+Despite extensive training on millions of diverse shapes or inclusion of similar solids in the training dataset, all three models exhibited significant reconstruction failures for most tested cases, particularly on wild images and shapes beyond the simplest forms.
 Shap-E successfully reconstructed the synthetic cube but failed dramatically on the wild cube and more complex shapes.
 Stable Fast 3D accurately captured front-facing geometries for several shapes but consistently failed to coherently reconstruct side and rear views.
 Similarly, OpenLRM produced plausible reconstructions for simple synthetic shapes but exhibited considerable inaccuracies across viewpoints and struggled substantially with complex and wild imagery.

-These results underscore critical limitations of current monocular reconstruction approaches in capturing fundamental geometric properties from single images, even when trained on extensive, diverse datasets containing similar geometric primitives.
-Additional reconstruction results are provided in the supplementary material.
+Additional qualitative and quantitative reconstruction results are provided in the appendix.